cognitedata/neat/docs/workflows.md

 - `configs` - workflow configuration parameters.
 - `steps` - steps metadata.
-- `groups` - logical grouping of steps, it's used for component or system level documentation and UI purposes.
+- `system_components` - system or solutions components, is used for documentation purpose only.
 - `description` - short description of the workflow.
 - `implementation_module` - alternative workflow implementation module name.If not set, `workflow.py` will be used.
 Can we used to reuse workflow implementation from another workflow.